Club: Frosinone Calcio | Opening: 1932 | Capacity: 9,680 seats

 In the late 1980s with promotion of the club to the Serie C, improvements were made to the stands on the long sides, and then to the curves in 2006 following promotion to the Serie B.

-Stadio Matusa is located in the centre of the town of Frosinone, just west of the historic centre and south of the modern centre.
-The rail station lies approximately 2 kilometres south from the stadium, but the walk from the station takes no more than 20 minutes.
+Stadio Matusa was located in the centre of the town of Frosinone, just west of the historic centre and south of the modern centre.

 Photos of Stadio Matusa